imaxwel/aipromodaily.com/apps/web/content/legal/terms.md

 ## 3. Intellectual Property

-The content, features, and functionality of our service are owned by **Hope.do** and are protected by international copyright, trademark, and other intellectual property laws.
+The content, features, and functionality of our service are owned by **AIPromoDaily.com** and are protected by international copyright, trademark, and other intellectual property laws.

 ## 4. Limitation of Liability